QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-As can be seen in {numref}`gini_usa1` the Gini coefficient:
+As can be seen in {numref}`gini_usa1`, the income Gini

-1. trended upward from 1980 to 2020 and then dropped slightly following at the start of the COVID pandemic
+trended upward from 1980 to 2020 and then dropped following at the start of the COVID pandemic.
-2. moves slowly over time

 (compare-income-wealth-usa-over-time)=
 ### Gini coefficient for wealth (US data)